glella/primes/README.md

 - In Rust tried 3 approaches for concurrency:
 a) A Goroutines like message passing approach using channels. (“Do not communicate by sharing memory; instead, share memory by communicating.”) -> Seems the fastest.
 b) Using the Rayon Library which made it the easiest to deploy with almost no changes to code.
 c) Using Mutex & Arc.
 (Shared state concurrency - the opposite of Go's approach).
+Faster with parking_lot::Mutex than with std Lib Mutex

 - Go has its "green and low cost" Goroutines following the M:N model with M green threads per N operating system threads because it bundles a significant runtime in the binary to handle that.
 Very easy to deploy.